 Today, we will guide you on how to transfer iPhone contacts to Android phone using Google Contacts.
 You will first have to sync your contacts from your iPhone to Google contacts, then restore it to your new Android phone.
 With these methods, there are no use of additional apps, and you don’t require any format change when you transfer via Google Contacts.

-Recommended Reading: How To Transfer iPhone Text Messages (SMS) To Android Phone
+How to Transfer iPhone Text Messages to Android Phone

 There are two ways to sync your contacts with Google Contacts, one with iTunes and the other with the iCloud.